kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 }
 ```

 As I said earlier, we need to send data to the GPU before being able to use our renderer.
 Here I have 3 buffers in my shader so I need to fill those 3 buffers from the CPU.
-Let's start with the `Triangles` buffer, which is the easiest as it containes only integers.
+Let's start with the `Triangles` buffer, which is the easiest as it contains only integers.

 ```js
 // JS